anuragiosdev/FrameworkAssignment/README.md

 # For Part 2:-

 Part2/MainAppUsedCustomFramework
-I created another independent app which used WeatherFramework which I created in part 1
+I created another independent app which used WeatherFramework, as shown in part 1

 Attached Screenshot:-